photoprism/photoprism-docs/docs/getting-started/troubleshooting/logs.md

     2. Open the *Logs* tab

     !!! note ""
-        Only a limited number of messages are visible to reduce memory usage.
-You can see the same messages in the [Docker logs](docker.md#viewing-logs).
-This may be more convenient if you want to search for older messages related to a particular file or attach your full logs to a [support request](../../user-guide/index.md#getting-support).
+        Only a limited number of messages are visible in the Web App to reduce memory usage.
+You can see all messages in the [Docker Logs](docker.md#viewing-logs).
+This may be more convenient if you are looking for information on a specific file or want to attach your full logs to a [support request](../../user-guide/index.md#getting-support).

     **Errors and Warnings**